-- 1. Read the textbook sections covered in lecture mindfully.
-These readings will reinforce the lectures and help you understand the material. - 2.
-Attend or watch lectures mindfully.
+1. Read the textbook sections covered in lecture mindfully.
+These readings will reinforce the lectures and help you understand the material.

+- 2. Attend or watch lectures mindfully.
 Exam questions will be on topics and information presented in lecture; however, related textbook readings are necessary to fully understand the material.
-A few questions will be related to current topics covered in class and the homework assignments. - 3.
+A couple exam questions may be related to the homework assignments. - 3.
 Attend your discussion section for review and to ask questions about the lectures and readings. - 4.
 The textbook readings, quizzes, lectures, discussion sections, and exams are designed to enhance student learning by providing repetition of the class material in different formats.
-By mindfully engaging in each of these, students should feel confident in their knowledge of microbiology for their future endeavors in science, medicine, healthcare, and lives!
+By mindfully engaging in each of these, students should feel confident in their knowledge of microbiology for their future endeavors in science, medicine, healthcare, and their own lives.

-In past years, the students who do best in the course regularly attended lectures and discussion sections, read the textbook, and reviewed their class notes each week.
+The students who do best in the course regularly attend lectures and discussion sections, read the textbook, and review their class notes each week.